Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Introduction

 \section{Introduction}

 Active galactic nuclei (AGNs) are generally characterised by ultraviolet (UV)-optical blue continua from accretion disks surrounding supermassive black holes (SMBHs), broad emission lines (BELs), and hot dust emission at near-infrared (NIR) wavelengths.
-The BELs from AGNs are produced in a broad line region (BLR) located above the accretion disks, that are photoionised by intense disk UV radiation \citep[e.g.,][]{ost86}.
+The BELs from AGNs are produced in a gaseous region, called the broad line region (BLR), by reprocessing the incident ionizing radiation from the inner regions of the accretion disk \citep[e.g.,][]{ost86}.
 The innermost part of the dust torus surrounding the disk/BLR region is responsible for the IR thermal emission from the hot dust.
 The dust grains in the dust torus are in radiative equilibrium with the disk UV radiation, and the innermost radius of the dust torus corresponds to the dust sublimation radius where the equilibrium temperature of the dust grains equals the dust sublimation temperature of $\sim$~$1,400-2,000$~K \citep[e.g.,][]{bar87,lao93,bas18}.
-The AGN accretion disk emission generally shows time variability on time scales of days to years; thus, the BELs and the dust IR continuum inevitably change their luminosities with time delays relative to disk continuum variations, which correspond to light travel times from the disk to the BLR and dust torus innermost radius ($R_{\text{dust}}$), respectively.
-BLR/dust reverberation mapping methods are used to measure time lags between a UV-optical disk continuum light curve and a BEL/IR light curve of an AGN and, consequently, to constrain the size of the innermost radius of the otherwise spatially unresolved BLR and dust torus in the AGN \citep[][and references therein]{pet04b,sug06,kos14}.
+The AGN UV-optical accretion disk emission generally shows time variability on time scales of days to years \citep[e.g.,][]{kel09,mac10,mac12}; thus, the BELs and the dust IR continuum inevitably change their luminosities with time delays relative to disk continuum variations, which is commonly assumed to correspond to light travel times from the disk to the BLR and dust torus innermost radius ($R_{\text{dust}}$), respectively \citep[see, e.g.,][for detailed modeling of the BEL/dust IR continuum response to the disk continuum variations]{pan14,gar17,alm17}.